The Promise (Girls Aloud song): Release

 Described by the band's website as a "stormer of a track", "The Promise" premièred on Switch on BBC Radio 1 on 14 September 2008.
 During promotion, Girls Aloud announced dates for 2009's Out of Control Tour.
 The song was released as a physical CD single in Ireland on 15 October 2008, followed by a digital release in Ireland and the United Kingdom on 19 October.
 The physical CD was released in the UK a day afterwards.
 It was originally scheduled for release on 27 October 2008, but the release was brought forward a week.
 The CD single featured a brand new b-side entitled "She", while an exclusive remix of "The Promise" by Jason Nevins was available as an iTunes exclusive.
 "The Promise" was also remixed by Dave Audé.
-A limited edition picture disc was made available exclusively through Girls Aloud's official website, featuring a live performance of "Girl Overboard (song)" as the b-side.
+A limited edition picture disc was made available exclusively through Girls Aloud's official website, featuring a live performance of "Girl Overboard" as the b-side.
 The song was digitally released in Germany on 16 January 2009 and physically on 27 March.

-"The Promise" is the opening track on Now 71 and appears on the Brit Awards 2009 nominees album.
-The Flip & Fill remix appears on Clubland 14.
-The song was released Digitally in New Zealand and also was released in Australia, unusual for an Independent label from Fascination Records, the sub label from Polydor.